-- Support and Problem Solving - Oversees the social work Field Education student placements. - Provide the support and manage all stakeholders involved in the practice education experience. - Provide support, input, modelling, evaluation, mediation etc as required. - Provide a link for all participants in the placement including students, practice educators, School of Nursing, Midwifery and Social Work, clients/consumers and community Members and the agency. - Ascertain the safety and wellbeing of students. - Educational - Review the core curriculum developed by the student and Principal Practice Educator; assist in linking theoretical and practical strands of the course. - Monitoring and Evaluation - Provide input in relation to the learning process. - Contribute to the practice education experience as required and provide feedback to student and Field Educators/Task Supervisors/Liaison. - Assess, in consultation with the Field Educators/Task Supervisor or External Field Educator/Liaison, whether the student is making satisfactory progress for their stage of the course. - Provide feedback to the Practice Education Manager where there are any concerns or issues in relation to a student's placement.
+Support and Problem Solving

+- o Oversees the social work Field Education student placements. - Provide the support and manage all stakeholders involved in the practice education experience. - Provide support, input, modelling, evaluation, mediation etc as required. - Provide a link for all participants in the placement including students, practice educators, School of Nursing, Midwifery and Social Work, clients/consumers and community Members and the agency.

+Ascertain the safety and wellbeing of students.

+Monitoring and Evaluation

+- o Provide input in relation to the learning process. - Contribute to the practice education experience as required and provide feedback to student and Field Educators/Task Supervisors/Liaison. - Assess, in consultation with the Field Educators/Task Supervisor or External Field Educator/Liaison, whether the student is making satisfactory progress for their stage of the course. - Provide feedback to the Practice Education Manager and Course Coordinator where there are any concerns or issues in relation to a student's placement.